murex/EventStormingJournal/_posts/2025-02-14-remote-event-storming-simplified-7-essential-practices.markdown

 For example, work should be more sustainable during the workshop itself:

-- You will delegate much facilitation to the participants and your co-facilitator.
+- You will **delegate much facilitation** to the participants and your co-facilitator.
-- Also, short and regular sessions save us from the two-day Event Storming marathon.
+- Also, **short and regular sessions** save us from the two-day Event Storming marathon.

 ### For the participants

 These practices increase the workshop’s return on investment for participants:

 - The explicit facilitation will make participants more autonomous.
-Meaning they will be more capable of running an Event Storming by themselves in the future
+Meaning they will be more capable of **running an Event Storming by themselves** in the future
-- Keeping the board tidy and explicit is self-documentation.
+- Keeping **the board tidy and explicit is self-documentation**.
 Take a snapshot to record the workshop output.

 ### Finally, for the organization

 Making the Event Storming explicit will turn it into a learning experience!

-- Participants will learn reusable remote workshop skills.
+- Participants will learn **reusable remote workshop skills**.
 This will make them more effective in their day-to-day work!

 ## Do you feel ready?